Leading with Integrity For Tomorrow (LIFT)

-LIFT is a student led initiative within the University of Rochester School of Nursing designed to provide opportunities for students to engage in learning and discussions related to leadership, advocacy and diversity.
+LIFT is a student-led initiative within the University of Rochester School of Nursing designed to provide opportunities for students to engage in learning and discussions related to leadership, advocacy, and diversity.
+The goal?

-It is the mission of this group to build on the professional development, advocacy skills, and leadership qualities of students in all programs within the University of Rochester School of Nursing (URSON).
+- Mission: It is the mission of this group to build on the professional development, advocacy skills, and leadership qualities of students in all programs within the School of Nursing.
 Each session is one of development to assist students with their skill set components.

 Erin Baylor, DNP.
 RN, PNP-BC, ONP